lykahb/sticky-ducky/README.md

 # Sticky Ducky

 *A browser extension that cleans pages of the sticky elements and shows them when needed.
-Fast and simple*
+Fast and simple.*

 Many websites have sticky headers, social buttons and other things which are always on the screen.
 Sometimes they are useful, but most of the time it's junk that simply occupies the screen space.
 Sticky Ducky automatically cleans the page of the sticky